Advice > Software engineering

 • What do you think are the most difficult parts of software engineering?

-Think big — "Thinking small is a self-fulfilling prophecy.
+Think big: "Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.”

 Example "think big" questions asked by Amazon

-• Describe a time you proposed a non-intuitive solution to a problem and how you identified that it required a different way of thinking
+• Describe a time you proposed a non-intuitive solution to a problem and how you identified that it required a different way of thinking.

-• Give a specific example where you drove adoption for your vision and explain how you knew it had been adopted by others
+• Give a specific example where you drove adoption for your vision and explain how you knew it had been adopted by others.

 • Tell me about your most significant accomplishment.
 Why was it significant?

-Hire and develop the best — "Leaders raise the performance bar with every hire and promotion.
+Hire and develop the best: "Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.”

 As mentioned above, Amazon wants new hires to “raise the bar.”
 Interviewers will want to see that you are not afraid of working with and hiring people smarter than you.

-You should also show you enjoy coaching younger colleagues and know how to get the most out of top performers.
+You should also show that you enjoy coaching younger colleagues and know how to get the most out of top performers.
 You’ll notice the examples listed here are general interview questions, but they provide a perfect opportunity for you to address this principle.

 Example "hire and develop the best" questions asked by Amazon

-• Describe a time you stepped in to help a struggling teammate
+• Describe a time you stepped in to help a struggling teammate.

-• Tell me about a time you helped boost your team morale
+• Tell me about a time you helped boost your team morale.

-• Tell me about a time you hired or worked with people smarter than you are
+• Tell me about a time you hired or worked with people smarter than you are.

 • Why do you want to work at Amazon?

-Frugality — "Accomplish more with less.
+Frugality: "Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency, and invention.
 There are no extra points for growing headcount, budget size, or fixed expense.”

 At every touchpoint, Amazon tries to provide customers with as much value for as little cost as possible.
-Interviewers will be looking for how you can support this idea while maintaining a constant drive for innovation.

 Example "frugality" questions asked by Amazon

-• Tell me about a time you successfully delivered a project without a budget or resources
+• Tell me about a time you successfully delivered a project without a budget or resources.

-• Describe the last time you figured out a way to keep an approach simple or to save on expenses
+• Describe the last time you figured out a way to keep an approach simple or to save on expenses.

-Learn and be curious — "Leaders are never done learning and always seek to improve themselves.
+Learn and be curious: "Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.”

 Some examples listed here are general interview questions, but they provide a perfect opportunity for you to address this principle.